jundalisay/sp/content/en/research/hume/treatise/book-1/part-3/section-08.md

 ---
-title: "Causes of Belief"
+title: "Maxim on the Transferrence of Force from Impressions"
 heading: Section 8
 description: "Our Beliefs are Strengthened by Impressions"
 c: "steelblue"
-weight: 16
+weight: 26
 writer:
   name: David Hume
   url: https://en.wikipedia.org/wiki/David_Hume